Following a human bite, it is usually worth seeing a doctor or health professional for advice.

 How might I get a human bite?

 Bites from humans are either intentional in a fight, or accidental, again most often during a fight - for example, when a clenched fist comes into contact with another person's teeth.
-Accidental contact with another person's teeth may also occur during some sports, or playground games.
-Bites can also be inflicted during sexual activity, either on purpose or as a result of getting accidentally carried away.
+Accidental contact with another person's teeth may also occur during some sports or during playground games.
+Bites can also be inflicted during sexual activity, either on purpose or as a result of loss of self-control.

 What should I do if I am bitten?